pbulsink/nhlRapi/README.md

 devtools::install.github('pbulsink/nhlRapi')
 ```

+The package is still under development and may undergo rapid changes, including breaking changes, without warning.
+Please test any code using this package regularly.

-The package may make it to CRAN one day.
+The package may make it to CRAN one day, once stability is achieved.
 Please watch for that.

 ## Usage
 Initially this API will be a dumb wrapper only, calling the API and returning the data as a json object as recieved.
 Future versions may initiate data cleaning or other manipulations.